-Recommender systems often use rankings to present the most suitable candidates to their users, and the question of the fairness for all stakeholders has been raised from different perspectives.
-We therefore want to give a short abstract on the topic of fairness for recommender systems, and point the curious reader to a recent extensive tutorial by~\citet{ekstrand2019fairness} for additional information.
 In this section we will use the terms users and consumers, as well as candidates and producers interchangeably to demonstrate that these concepts are analogous to each other, and to illustrate the similarities between the previously described methods, and those that follow in this section.

 All methods presented in this section can be considered in-processing approaches.